-This mountainous region in Northern Israel supplies onethird of Israel's water.
+This mountainous region in Northern Israel supplies one-third of Israel's water.
 Located on the border of Syria, Jordan, and Lebanon, Israel captured the territory from Syria in the 1967 Six-Day War and annexed it in 1981.
-Neither Syria nor the rest of the world recognizes Israel's sovereignty, and indirect negotiations have been held over the years in an effort to resolve the region's status.
+In 2019, the U.S. recognized Israel's claim of sovereignty, the only country to do so.
+Indirect negotiations in the 1990s sought to resolve the region's status, but they did not bear fruit.
 In light of the devastating Syrian civil war and other recent developments, the military has been on high alert in the Golan, though civilian life continues normally.
-The Golan includes Israel's highest peak, ווֹחְיֹחֶם -Mt.
+The Golan includes Israel's highest peak, ווֹחַרְּחַבוֹת -Mt.
 Hermon.
 At over 7,000 ft, it turns into a ski resort during the winter months.